rpianezza/Human-TE/ric_documentation/1_HGDP_Relative-TEvariation.md

-Analyzing the TEs with the highest relative or absolute difference between their minimum and maximum abundance estimate
+Analyzing the TEs with the highest relative difference between their minimum and maximum abundance estimate
 ================

-# Unbiased Population Variation of Human Transposable Elements - Script 1

 This is the first script written by me, Riccardo.
 This script works with the version of the HGDP dataset created in Script 2 by Florian.
 We